niplav/site/notes.md

 The Price of Inadequacy
 ------------------------

-In his book Inadequate Equilibria<!--TODO: link-->, Eliezer Yudkowsky introduces the concept of an inadequate equilibrium: A [Nash equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium) in a game where at least one Nash equilibrium with a larger payoff exists.
+In his book [Inadequate Equilibria](https://equilibriabook.com/), Eliezer Yudkowsky introduces the concept of an inadequate equilibrium: A [Nash equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium) in a game where at least one Nash equilibrium with a larger payoff exists.